ibm-js/deliteful/docs/master/SwapView.md

 ### Properties

 The `swapThreshold` property defines the amount of swiping necessary to change the visible child.
 It is a value between 0 and 1 and corresponds to a fraction of the SwapView width.
-By default, `swapThreshold` is 0.5, which means that you must swipe by more than half the size of the SwapView to change the visible child.
+By default, `swapThreshold` is 0.25, which means that you must swipe by more than 1/4 of the size of the SwapView to change the visible child.

 <a name="styling"></a>
 ## Element Styling